 With a traditional offer in compromise, there are no limits on the individual’s debt or income levels.
 Instead, what qualifies the individual or not is his or her ability to make payments under the program, his or her expenses, and the individual’s asset availability in consideration alongside his or her total income.
 To qualify, an individual must be up to date on his or her tax returns or tax deposits or have made his or her estimated tax payment for the current year.
 He or she must also not be currently seeking bankruptcy protection.

 The streamlined version of the offer in compromise provides the filer greater flexibility regarding the offers he or she can make to the IRS.
-Individuals who pursue a streamlined offer in compromise receive fewer requests for financial information from the IRS and often, interacts with the IRS over the phone instead of through the mail.
+Individuals who pursue a streamlined offer in compromise receive fewer requests for financial information from the IRS and often, interact with the IRS over the phone instead of through the mail.
 To qualify for this program, an individual must:

 An offer in compromise can be the tool you need to settle your outstanding tax debt.
 To learn more about pursuing an offer in compromise and other options available to you regarding your tax debt, contact our team of experienced tax lawyers at North Suburban Legal Services LLC today to schedule your initial consultation with us.